MRoc/patcher/README.md

 * replace: `opReplace` replaces an element in an arrray or sets an property on an object.
 * delete: `opDelete` removes an element from an array or an property from an object.
 * deleteRange: `opDeleteRange` removes an range for an array.
 Note that the last path element must be *range*.
-* swap: `opSwap` swaps two ranges in an array.
+* swapRanges: `opSwapRangesRanges` swaps two ranges in an array.
 Note that the last path elements must be a array of two *range*s.

-Note: If a *range* into an array is specified, it must be an object of form `{ index: 2, length: 3}`.

 All operations contain a path that describes where in the object tree the operation should be applied.
+If a *range* into an array is specified, it must be an object of form `{ index: 2, length: 3}`.

-## Example
+## Examples

-For example, inserting a value to an array at position 1 nested in an object:
+Inserting a value to an array at position 1 nested in an object:

 ```
 import { opAdd, patch } from "@mroc/patcher";